Dr. Zimal Chaudhary

 What is Dry Skin?

-Dry skin, also known as xerosis, is characterized by a lack of moisture in the outer layer of the skin.
+Dry skin, also known as xerosis, is characterised by a lack of moisture in the outer layer of the skin.
 This can lead to scaling, itching, and cracking.
 Dry skin can affect any part of your body but is most commonly seen on the hands, arms, and legs.
 You can identify dry skin by symptoms like rough texture, redness, and a feeling of tightness or itchiness

 Common Causes of Dry Skin